Vonage/vonage-dotnet-sdk/README.md

 From 2.2.0 onward, you can request console logging by placing a ```logging.json``` file alongside your ```appsettings.json``` configuration.

+Note that logging Nexmo.Api messages will very likely expose your key and secret to the console as they can be part of the query string.

 Example ```logging.json``` contents that would log all requests as well as major configuration errors:

 ```json